Gota Maitreya

 Sustainability

-• This project utilises locally sourced natural materials.
+• This project utilizes locally sourced natural materials.
 Local artisans experienced in making adobe bricks were employed and old adobe bricks were reclaimed from an abandoned earthen building over 100 years old.
 Local techniques such as mixing earth from abandoned termite mounts was used in the making of earthen plasters to improve the plaster’s resilience to the elements.

 Previous